wechuli/python-deepdive/Part 1/Section 03 - Variables and Memory/notes.md

 Furthermore, the memory manager will always use a shared reference when assiging a variable to **None**

 So we can test if a variable is 'not set' or empty by comparing it's memory address to the memory address of **None** using the **is** operator.

+### Python Optimizations

+Interning: reusing objects on-demand

+- At startup, Python(CPython), pre-loads (caches) a global list of integers in the range [-5,256] Any time an integer is referenced in that range, Python will use the cached version of that object.

+#### String Interning

+In computer science, string interning is a method of storing only one copy of each distinct string value, which must be immutable.
+Interning strings makes some string processing tasks more time-or-space efficient at the cost of requireing more time when the string is created or interned.
+The distinct values are stored in a string intern pool.

+There is another variety of optimizations that can occur at compile time.